danieleteti/delphimvcframework/README.md

 - `TCompressionMiddleware` has been renamed in `TMVCCompressionMiddleware`
 - New! `TMVCCompressionMiddleware` is added by IDE Expert by default
 - Removed the old JSON serializer based on `System.JSON.pas', now the only available JSON serializer is based on [JsonDataObjects](https://github.com/ahausladen/JsonDataObjects) parser (Thank you Andreas Hausladen).
+- Changed!
+Custom Types Serializer *must* be registered by media-type only, without charset definition (e.g. just `application/json` and not `application/json;charset=utf-8`)
+- Changed! `IMVCTypeSerializer` is more powerful and simple to use!
+- New!
+Support for Spring4d nullable types (check `samples\renders_spring4d_nullables`)

 ## How to correctly get the source